Adekolaau/Polished-data-hub/Bellabeat/Bellabeat .md

 ### weightLogInfo_merged Dataset

-I used the clean_names function to ensure consistency in the dataset, then i converted the ‘date’ column to POSIXct datatype instead of character datatype.
+Regarding the “weightLogInfo_merged Dataset,” I used the ‘clean_names’ function to ensure consistency in the dataset.
+Then, I converted the ‘date’ column to a POSIXct datatype instead of a character datatype.

 ``` r
 weight_loginfo <- weight_loginfo %>%